noir-lang/noir/build-images/README.md

 To ensure a consistent environment for developers, and ease of getting started, we provide a development container.

-## Install Docker

-If you don't already have docker installed, follow this guide: https://docs.docker.com/engine/install

 ## Visual Studio Code

 If you use vscode, the simplest thing to do is install the "Dev Containers" plugin, and open the repo.